 Each participant in the Employee Savings Plan, the LESOP, the Union Plan or the ISP Plan will instruct the Trustee how to vote the shares of our common stock credited to the participant's account in each plan.
 This instruction also applies to a proportionate number of those shares of our common stock allocated to participants' accounts for which voting instructions are not timely received by the Trustee.
 These shares are collectively referred to as non-directed shares.
 Each participant who gives the Trustee such an instruction acts as a named fiduciary for the applicable plan under the Employee Retirement Income Security Act of 1974, as amended.
-Your vote must be received by our proxy tabulator, Corporate Election Services ("CES"), before 6:00 a.m.
-(EDT) on Friday, September 2, 2016.
+Your vote must be received by our proxy tabulator, Corporate Election Services ("CES"), before on , 2016.